Lisa Macuja-Elizalde

-Lisa Teresita Pacheco Macuja-Elizalde (born October 3, 1964) is a Filipino prima ballerina.
+Lisa Teresita Macuja Elizalde (born October 3, 1964) is a Filipino prima ballerina.
 In 1984, she became the first foreign soloist to ever join the Kirov Ballet.
 In the Philippines, she is the Artistic Director and CEO of Ballet Manila and was the Vice-Chairman of the Philippine UNESCO National Commission.
 She was also the Commissioner of the National Commission on the Role of Filipino Women.
 Macuja-Elizalde is also Directress and faculty member of the Lisa Macuja School of Ballet – a training center for ballet professionals who are steeped in the Russian Vaganova method.
 She is also the founder of Project Ballet Futures (PBF) - an internationally recognized community scholarship program that provides training and performance opportunities for deserving public school students.